strangetom/ingredient-parser/docs/source/guide/training.rst

 The training data is stored in an sqlite3 database.
 The ``training`` table contains the following fields:

-* source - the source dataset for the sentence
+- source - the source dataset for the sentence
-* sentence - the original sentence
+- sentence - the original sentence
-* tokens - the tokenised sentence, stored as a list
+- tokens - the tokenised sentence, stored as a list
-* labels - the labels for each token, stored as a list
+- labels - the labels for each token, stored as a list
+- foundationfoods - the indices of tokens that are foundation foods, stored as a list.
+See :doc:`Foundation foods <foundation>` for more details.

 This method of storing the training data means that we can load the data straight from the database in the format required for training the model.
 The utility function :func:`load_datasets` in ``train/training_utils.py`` loads the data from the specified datasets, with an option (default true) to discard any sentence that contain an OTHER label.

 The data is then split into training and evaluation sets.
-A split of 80% training, 20% evaluation is used be default and data in the training and evaluation sets are randomised using :func:`sklearn.model_selection.train_test_split`.
+A split of 80% training, 20% evaluation is used by default and data in the training and evaluation sets are randomised using :func:`sklearn.model_selection.train_test_split`.

 Training
 ^^^^^^^^